 Because hemophilia A and B are X-linked disorders, hemophilia is overwhelmingly a disease of men, with women typically being asymptomatic carriers.
 Only rarely do women have severe disease.
 While these disorders are genetic and usually inherited, a family history of bleeding may be absent because approximately one third of new cases of hemophilia arise from a spontaneous gene mutation.

 Bleeding manifestations in patients with all forms of hemophilia are directly attribuTable to the decreased plasma activity levels of either factor VIII or IX (Table 235-1).
-Those with factor activity levels of 0.3 to 0.4 IU/mL (30% to 40% of normal) may never be aware that they have ...
+Those with factor activity levels of 0.3 to 0.4 IU/mL (30% to 40% of normal) may never be ...